discordjs/guide/guide/interactions/registering-slash-commands.md

 First off, install the discord.js REST module by running `npm i @discordjs/rest` in your terminal.

 ::: warning
-For this script to work you need to make sure you **don't** use string literals for the `ApplicationCommandOptionType` in your command files, but rather the `ApplicationCommandOptionType` enum from `discord-api-types`.
+For this script to work, **don't** use string literals for the `ApplicationCommandOptionType` in your command files, but instead use the `ApplicationCommandOptionType` enum from `discord-api-types`.
 :::

 <!-- eslint-skip -->